DataDog/dd-trace-rb/docs/GettingStarted.md

     OpenTracing.global_tracer = Datadog::OpenTracer::Tracer.new
     ```

-3. (Optional) Add a configuration block to your Ruby application to configure Datadog with:
+4. Add a configuration block to your application:

     ```ruby
     Datadog.configure do |c|